-Maybe not the first animal we consider on bonfire nights but spare a thought for these little bundles.
+Maybe they’re not the first animals we consider on bonfire nights but spare a thought for these little bundles.
 Horsham-based international wildlife charity Born Free is reminding people to look out for hedgehogs who might be in trouble at this time of year.

 At the end of October hedgehogs start looking for a place to hibernate, and with Guy Fawkes’ Night just around the corner, a pile of dry leaves in the garden or an unlit bonfire are attractive places for a sleepy hedgehog looking for somewhere to build its nest.

 Hedgehogs can die or suffer awful injuries through contact with bonfires